PipedreamHQ/pipedream/docs/docs/connected-accounts/README.md

 ## Access Control

 **New connected accounts are private by default** and can only be used by the person who added it.
-- Note that this is a change in behavior as of August 2023
 ::: warning Accounts connected before August 2023

-Before this change, new connected accounts were accessible to all workspace members.
+Prior to this change, all connected accounts were accessible to all workspace members.
+You can now manage access to new and existing connected accounts.

-Any accounts connected before August 2023 are now private, but this can be changed by the account connector.

 :::